 1992.
 On June 3, 2001, ground was broken for a new parish hall, a much needed expansion.
 The congregation’s women’s group, altar guild, ushers, lectors and lay readers are all active volunteers in the life of St. Germain’s and local community.
 Members of the congregation founded the local Hood Canal food bank and still help with support and staffing of the facility.

 Because the congregation is ecumenical and swells in size with summer visitors, many activities are scheduled during those months.
-The annual “Corndoggle” community event, held during the last weekend prior to Labor Day weekend, has taken place for over 30 years!
-For many years a permanent outdoor grill, built by early parishioners, provided the memorable food served at the Corndoggle and other church-sponsored summer events.
+The annual “Corndoggle” community event was held during the last weekend prior to Labor Day weekend, took place for over 30 years!
+Now we celebrate a summer FunFest, inviting the community to join us for burgers, hot dogs, ice cream, etc.

 St. Germain’s was founded by Fr.
 Donald Maddux, rector and vestry of St. David’s, Shelton, as a celebration of the 1976 American Bicentennial.
 The church building was erected in the year of the Seabury Bicentennial.
 These facts are commemorated in stained glass windows in St. Germain’s sanctuary.
 The patron saints of all Mason County Episcopal Churches, past and present, are also commemorated in the windows.
 The church was named for St. Germain of Auxerre, patron of Thurlby, Lincolnshire, where Fr.
 Donald Maddux lived before moving to Mason County.